Gardening Categories

 Measure the wood to fit between the raised bed corner posts and if necessary drive some more posts in to strengthen the sides or to enable extra lengths of wood to be fitted.
 My preference is to use coated wood scews but nails will do equally well to attach the sides.

-Building Raised Beds – Picture Six
+Completing the Raised Bed Structure – Picture Six

 This shows the finished bed and all that is left to do is saw off the posts at the hight you intending having the raised bed.